Microarray Analysis

 Data and preprocessing quality can be checked in the different output tables and figures:

 1. Normalized expression matrix (interactive).
 The table of normalized expression values is provided and can be downloaded.
 The expression profile of a gene can be viewed by clicking on the table.
+Click here for more information on this figure.

 2. Boxplots (static).
 The boxplots show the distribution of expression values for all samples.
+Click here for more information on this figure.

 3. Density plots (interactive).
 Similar to the boxplots, the density plot shows the distribution of expression values for all samples.
+Click here for more information on this figure.

 4. Correlation plot (interactive).
 The correlation plot shows the sample-wise correlations.
 You can choose between different linkage and clustering methods.
+Click here for more information on this figure.

 5. PCA plot (interactive).
 2D and 3D PCA plots can be viewed to assess data quality.
+Click here for more information on this figure.

 Statistical Analysis